alandipert/just-lisp-things/posts/collecting.md

 ## Other observations and considerations

 * I was motivated to write this post after writing a [depth-first topological sort](https://gist.github.com/alandipert/af7093ef1719ddc736ee5deb37748b04).
 The algorithm naturally yielded results in reverse of the order I wanted, so I replaced my use of a list as a stack with `COLLECTOR`.
 I could also have reversed the stack before returning it, but I wanted to avoid the performance penalty.
+My topological sort has a lot of room for improvement; in the future, I might use a proper [queue][queue] to store the result.
 * I briefly noted why we needed `funcall` but that's a huge topic.
 If you're coming from another Lisp or otherwise up for a deep dive, check out [Technical Issues of Separation in Function Cells and Value Cells](https://www.dreamsongs.com/Separation.html).
 * I used [SETF][setf] to update the car of a cons cell without explaining it, but it's CL's generalized assignment operator and explained very well in [Practical Common Lisp][pcl-variables].
 Alternatively, [`RPLACA` and `RPLACD`][rplaca-rplacd] could have been used to mutate conses.
-* It's amazing how much mileage you can get out of the humble mutable cons cell!
+* It's incredible how much mileage you can get out of the humble, mutable cons cell!
+In a previous life I was a full-time [Clojure][clojure] programmer, a language with a rich set of efficient immutable structures, including an immutable vector that can be efficiently appended to.
+But as I work to implement my own new JavaScript-based Common Lisp, I have nurtured a sensitivity to how much runtime code and implementation complexity is necessary to support programming with immutable trees.
+I've enjoyed learning the mechanics of wanton imperative cons manipulation, building little machines like `COLLECTOR`.
+I've found it worth learning both styles, if only to be able to be conscious of the associated tradeoffs.

 [weinreb-loop]: http://www.paulgraham.com/loop.html
 [DSL]: https://en.wikipedia.org/wiki/Domain-specific_language